Heliodex/Advanced-Higher/docs/Evaluation.md

 ## Robustness

 Use of input validation, good error handling, and unit tests increase the project's robustness against common attacks and errors.
-Unit tests can be re-ran after modifying a function to ensure that it still works as expected, and error handling will display an error page with a corresponding HTTP status code if an error occurs during the request, rather than crashing the server and causing the request to time out.
+Unit tests can be re-run after modifying a function to ensure that it still works as expected, and error handling will display an error page with a corresponding HTTP status code if an error occurs during the request, rather than crashing the server and causing the request to time out.